jianlin-cheng/TransFun/README.md

 ## Prediction
-1. To predict with PDBs only(note fasta sequence is extracted from PDB file.)
+1. To predict with PDBs only(note fasta sequence is extracted from PDB file).
 ```
     python predict.py --input-type pdb --output res --cut-off 0.5
 ```

-2. To predict with fasta and PDBs run:
+2. To predict with fasta and PDBs:
 ```
     python predict.py --input-type pdb --output res --cut-off 0.5
 ```